 No. Ships dock at Port Zante, so boarding and departing is easy.

-What should I wear in St. Kitts?
+What should I wear for a day in St. Kitts?

 What is the weather like in St. Kitts?